input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 that `FUELMintingPolicy` verifies the all of following conditions:

-1. The FUEL claimed corresponds to an element in a merkle root that was inserted (i.e., minted by the `SignedMerkleRoot` policy)jjo.
+1. The FUEL claimed corresponds to an element in a merkle root that was inserted (i.e., minted by the `SignedMerkleRoot` policy).
-   Also, it verifies that the number of `FUEL` tokens minted this transaction corresponds to the number specified in the merkle root.
+   Also, it verifies that the transaction corresponds transaction specified in the merkle root in a suitable sense.
    Note that `FUELMintingPolicy` must be parameterized by the currency symbol of the `SignedMerkleRoot` policy to verify this.